theta360developers/ricoh-viewer/docs/cloud.md

 ```

 With the login example, the browser will open a sign in window.
-even when running locally.
 You can change the credentials
 in the `secrets.env` file for local testing.

 ![ login](images/cloud/login_credentials.png)

-We have the reference for basic authentication if people want to share the demo they
-build with their co-workers with a simple browser link.
-This repository example includes deployment configuration
+The repository example includes deployment configuration
 to Vercel, free plan.
 If you deploy to the public
 Vercel cloud, you must set the [environmental
 variables in Vercel](https://vercel.com/docs/projects/environment-variables).
-A free alternative to Vercel is
+A free alternative to Vercel is Netlify.
-Netlify.

 ### example vercel.json